Bal Krishen Rathore

 Bal Krishen Rathore is an Indian businessman, investor, and entrepreneur and the chairman and CEO of Century Financial based in the United Arab Emirates.
 He was listed in the top 100 inspiring leaders in the UAE by Arabian Business.
 He has been granted the Golden Visa by the government of UAE in 2021.

 Early life

 Rathore grew up in a small district in the Indian state of Jammu & Kashmir as one of the nine siblings in a family with limited means.
 He started his career by working in the hospitality industry in Dubai.
-Rathore met Sulaiman Baqer Mohebi, an Emirati entrepreneur, the then Chairman of Century Financial, and started as a dealer for the company in 1999.
+Rathore met Sulaiman Baqer Mohebi, an Emirati entrepreneur, the Chairman of Century Financial, and started as a dealer for the company in 1999.

 Rathore started as a dealer in Century Financial in 1999.
 Rathore looked after transactions across exchanges.
 Later he became the chairman and CEO of the company.